slicedevs/jsUtilities/README.md

 # jsUtilities
- A set of functions to faciliates your JS journey.
+ A set of functions to faciliates your JS journey.<br>
+ Every examples provided are using TailwindCSS.